 Similar studies have been undertaken with LSD in place of psilocybin, providing many similar results.
-The most well-known trials have been conducted by MAPS, the Multi-Disciplinary Association for Psychedelic Studies, a group that has been working on advancing clinical research with psychedelic and empathic drugs for treatment of depression, anxiety and PTSD.
+The most well-known trials have been conducted by MAPS, the Multi-Disciplinary Association for Psychedelic Studies, a group that has been working on advancing clinical research with psychedelic and empathic drugs for the treatment of depression, anxiety, and PTSD.

 One subject said the experience caused a marked shift in her values to make time for things that were more important in life, like family.
 Another subject with end-of-life anxiety found that after her LSD experience she found humor in her illness and looked at herself as part of a larger cosmic entity rather than an individual.
 Meanwhile, all subjects reported no lasting adverse side effects after the experience.

 While these clinical studies show promise and work well in closely monitored environments with professional psychotherapy sessions to accompany them, many remain unconvinced due to the small set of studies and subject samples.
-But this is primarily due to strict laws preventing these trials as well as occasional difficulty obtaining these compounds from legitimate sources.
+But this is primarily due to strict laws preventing these trials as well as difficulty obtaining these compounds from “legitimate sources.”

 Ketamine Depression Treatment

-Clinical trials for treating depression with LSD and psilocybin often lead critics and journalists to harken back to the ’60s and make some clichéd quip about the hippie generation, or their brief stint experimenting with the drug in college.
+Clinical trials for treating depression with LSD and psilocybin often lead critics and journalists to harken back to the ’60s and make some clichéd quip about the hippie generation, or their brief stint experimenting with drugs in college.
 But when it comes to ketamine, personal anecdotes are few and far between.
 This drug, which tends to also fall into the recreational club-drug scene, has shown some profound results when it comes to its potential for treating severe depression, especially for those who are suicidal.

 Though ketamine for treating depression is considered use as an off-label drug, one that is used for a purpose other than what it is labeled for, it has shown unprecedented results.
 Typically used as an anesthetic, in large doses ketamine is a highly psychoactive hallucinogen, and also an antidepressant.